 Also Refer: Vitamins – Types, Sources & Significance

-The importance of vitamins and minerals in our daily life has always been there.
-These nutrients are necessary as they play a vital role in maintaining proper vision, proper functioning of cells, tissues, organs, healthy immune system, growth and development of cells, healthy skin, healthy bones, teeth and gums, the production of blood cells, etc.
+The vitamins and minerals are necessary as they play a vital role in maintaining proper vision, proper functioning of cells, tissues, organs, healthy immune system, growth and development of cells, healthy skin, healthy bones, teeth and gums, the production of blood cells, etc.

 This article concludes an introduction to Vitamins and Minerals, along with their amazing facts.
 To know more about Vitamins and Minerals, their types, sources, functions and other related topics and important questions, keep visiting our website at BYJU’S Biology.